xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 ##### Data Distribution Characteristics

-Data distribution has four sub characteristics - _size of the data, number of consumers, liveness of producers/consumers_ and _tracking of producer_.
+Data distribution has four sub characteristics: _size of the data, number of consumers, liveness of producers/consumers_, and _tracking of producer_.

 FIB routes is an example of a large amount of data that is going to be consumed by a large number of nodes in a distributed routing cluster.
 Operational data is an example of a large set of data that is going to be consumed by a few management agents.
 Throughput and latency are two performance metrics that matter in this kind of data distribution.